 Independent study courses provide an opportunity for students to pursue a special research or academic interest under the direction of a faculty member of the Department of Political Science.
-Beginning in Fall 2018, there are two independent study options for political science majors:
+Beginning in Fall 2018, there are two independent study options for political science majors.

-POLI 396.
-Directed Readings in Political Science.
 In this course, students work through a syllabus in a special field under the direction of a faculty member.
 The topic of a directed reading course should be different from courses we already offer in a traditional classroom setting.

 A student who wishes to pursue an independent study should write a research proposal and contact a faculty member who teaches in the research area of interest to supervise the project.
 After identifying a faculty supervisor, the student must complete an Independent Study Learning Contract through the Online Learning Contract Manager (OLCM) and a research proposal outlining the specific details of the semester-long project.
 Students should complete this process before the semester begins.

 The Independent Study Learning Contract must be completed and approved by both the faculty supervisor and the Director of Undergraduate Studies by the deadline as set by the Dept, usually during the second week of classes; for summer semesters, the contracts must be completed and approved by the deadline set by the Dept, usually by the first week of .
 Students will not be able to register for POLI 395 or 396 after the add period.

 If you have questions about independent study or the approval process for POLI 395 or 396, please contact the Director of Undergraduate Studies, Christopher Clark.